jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

-then we get to question three, which is the one I would like to address myself to for the first part of this argument, namely, that, as I understand it, the Court is first requesting us to make the assumption that the answers to questions two (a) and two (b) do not dispose of the case, and on this assumption we are requested to direct our attention to the specific
-<a name="page18"></a>question as to whether or not the Court—this Court—has judicial
-power in construing the Fourteenth Amendment to abolish segregation in the public schools.
+then we get to question three, which is the one I would like to address myself to for the first part of this argument, namely, that, as I understand it, the Court is first requesting us to make the assumption that the answers to questions two (a) and two (b) do not dispose of the case, and on this assumption we are requested to direct our attention to the specific question as to whether or not the Court—this Court—has judicial power in construing the Fourteenth Amendment to abolish segregation in the public schools.
 And our answer to that question is a flat &quot;yes.&quot; </p>
 <p>But in answering the question we want to develop from the legal precedents in this case the necessary answer, and to us these legal precedents divide themselves into three groups; and it would be normal and, perhaps,
 would be more logical to cover these groups of cases in chronological order.
 But,